chromamods/phasmophobia/README.md

 * Step 2: Copy the Assembly DLL and modconfig.cfg to your Phasmophobia install location, and overwrite the DLL (<SteamInstallLocation>\steamapps\common\Phasmophobia\Phasmophobia_Data\Managed)
 * Step 3: Configure the values in modconfig.cfg to your liking
 * Step 4: Launch the game and enjoy.

+**Note:** Do not add any comments to the modconfig.cfg file.
+Doing so will cause issues (probably) and I won't help troubleshoot if I see any in the config.

 ### Known Bugs